2025 NYT Critics' Picks

 These are the heavy hitters.
 Every show in this collection has been named a New York Times Critics’ Pick, so you can trust you’re seeing some of the most praised and talked-about productions on Broadway right now.

-Poster of Little Bear Ridge Road on Broadway in New York.
+Poster of Marjorie Prime on Broadway in New York.

 90%